-In a \emph{positional game} \cite{HalesJ1963,BonnetGLRS2017}, two players alternately claim unoccupied elements of the board of the game.
-The goal of a player is to claim a set of elements that form a winning set, and/or to prevent the other player from doing so. \gamename{Tic-Tac-Toe}, and its competitive variant played on a $15\times 15$ board, \gamename{Gomoku}, as well as \gamename{Hex} are the most well-known positional games.
+In a \emph{positional game}~\cite{HalesJ1963,BonnetGLRS2017}, two players alternately claim unoccupied elements of the board of the game.
+The goal of a player is to claim a set of elements that form a winning set, and/or to prevent the other player from doing so. \gamename{Tic-tac-toe}, and its competitive variant played on a $15\times 15$ board, \gamename{Gomoku}, as well as \gamename{Hex} are the most well-known positional games.
 When the size of the board is not fixed, the decision problem, whether the first player has a winning strategy from a given position in the game is \pspace-complete for many such games.
 The first result was established for \GHex, a variant played on an arbitrary graph~\cite{EvenT1976}.
-Reisch \cite{Reisch1980} soon followed up with results for \gamename{gomoku}~\cite{Reisch1980} and \gamename{Hex} played on a board \cite{Reisch1981}.
+Reisch \cite{Reisch1980} soon followed up with results for \gamename{Gomoku}~\cite{Reisch1980} and \gamename{Hex} played on a board~\cite{Reisch1981}.

 Recent work on the classical and parameterized computational complexity of positional games provides us with elegant first-order logic formulations of such domains~\cite{BonnetJS2016,BonnetGLRS2017}.
 We draw inspiration from this approach and introduce a practical implementation for such games into \ac{QBF}.
-We believe that Positional Games exhibit a class of games large enough to include diverse and interesting games and benchmarks, yet allow for a specific encoding exploiting structural properties.
+We believe that Positional Games exhibit a class of games large enough to include diverse and interesting games and benchmarks yet allow for a specific encoding exploiting structural properties.

-Our contributions are as follows: (1) Introduce the \emph{\EncodingName Encoding}: a generic translation of positional games into \ac{QBF}; (2) We identify a few positional games of historical significance and put them forward to the \ac{QBF} community as milestones of increasing difficulty; (3) Demonstrate on previously published benchmark instances that our encoding leads to more compact instances that can be solved faster by state-of-the-art \ac{QBF} solvers; (4) Establish that the \EncodingName Encoding enables \ac{QBF} solving of realistic small scale puzzles of interest to human players.
+Our contributions are as follows: (1) we introduce the \emph{\EncodingNameP Encoding}: a generic translation of positional games into \ac{QBF}; (2) we identify a few positional games of historical significance and put them forward to the \ac{QBF} community as milestones of increasing difficulty; (3) we demonstrate on previously published benchmark instances that our encoding leads to more compact instances that can be solved faster by state-of-the-art \ac{QBF} solvers; (4) we establish that the \EncodingNameP Encoding enables \ac{QBF} solving of realistic small-scale puzzles of interest to human players.